LilArash/Blog/README.md

 # Simple Blog Application

 My firts TypeScript project.
-All CRuD operations all functional and wroking.
+All CRUD operations all functional and wroking.
 There are other features too.

 I used following packages as well:
 - Tanstack Query